| | Country

 Rome Statute for the establishment of an International Criminal

 Court - to name just a few).
+Theres more to Colombia than cocaine,

 of course.
 Like oil, for example.
 Los Angeles-based Occidental Oil